TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-rdagentfailedtodiscoverprovisioninsuccessstatus.md

 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed due an intermittent connectivity issues between the Guest VM and its Host during the provisioning phase, leading to an incomplete Provisioning of the VM and the error OSProvisioningTimedOut.
 <!--/issueDescription-->

-To work around this issue, please redeploy the virtual machine.
+To work around this issue, please redeploy the virtual machine.<br>

 We apologize for any inconvenience this may have caused you.
-We are continuously working on improving the platform to reduce the availability incidents of Virtual Machines due to platform issue.
+We are continuously working on improving the platform to reduce the availability incidents of Virtual Machines due to platform issue.<br>